 - Getting everyone’s attention (even longer for children)

 - Taking upwards of 12 photos per camera to ensure one frame with eyes open/ looking straight at camera/ flattering facial expressions

 - Repeating the process for different lenses and orientations

 - Allow time for more fun/in-between moments to capture more natural shots

 Lastly, I wouldn’t take any photos that aren’t worthy of the brand I’ve taken years to build, so the 3-minute estimate per grouping is set as a must-have.
 Sure, it might go faster for particularly compliant groups, but the time guidance exists for a reason.

 How do we start creating our basic family formal photo list?

-I encourage you to start with the basic wedding family photo list (keep scrolling to see!) then only add in groupings that you really need.
+I encourage you to start with the basic wedding family photo list (below) then only add in groupings that you really need.